ibm-cloud-docs/pattern-vpc-security/application-security-domain.md

 {: #WAF-best-practices}

  - WAF should always be used in public access environments.
 There are many options and configurations with WAF that relate to HTTP/HTTPS, domains, detection policies, etc. Customers should thoroughly review these items and adapt to their own specific security needs and associated security policies
+ - As with other security protection and detections capabilities, logs should be stored and inspected regularly for signs of anomalies
  - As with other security protection and detections capabilities, logs should be stored and inspected regularly for signs of anomalies, and
  - WAF logs should generally be correlated with other logs, perhaps through a Security Event and Information Management (SIEM) platform, if available.